Cone-equivalent nilpotent groups with different Dehn functions: Warm up -- an upper bound for the Dehn function of G43

 \section{Warm up -- an upper bound for the Dehn function of \texorpdfstring{$G_{4,3}$}{G43}}

 As a warm up for the general proof of the upper bound of $n^{p-1}$ on the Dehn function of $G_{p,p}$ and $G_{p,p-1}$ we will discuss the special case when $p=4$.
+This case will serve as base case for our induction argument in \S \ref{sec:upper-bound-Dehn}.
 The case of general $p$ is very subtle, requiring a careful chain of technical lemmas.
 In contrast the case $p=4$ captures much of the essence of how our general proof works, while avoiding almost all of the technical difficulties.
 In particular, we can work hands on with the finitely presented lattice $\Gamma_{4,3}$.
 We will conclude this section by explaining the difficulties we will face when dealing with general values of $p$ and how we will resolve them.